agunghakase/Naptor/README.md

+#
 # HOW TO INSTALL NAPTOR APPLICATION

 1. You must installed Nagios core first.
 2. After installing nagios, extract the naptor file and then edit the config files.

-   #Nagios Path
+   - #Nagios Path
-   NAGIOSDIR=/opt/nagios/                  <---- change to your nagios dir
+   - NAGIOSDIR=/opt/nagios/                  <---- change to your nagios dir

-   #TESTED USING UBUNTU NAGIOS
+   - #Nagios exec (on ubuntu server)
-   NAGIOSEXEC=/etc/init.d/nagios           <---- Change to your nagios exec
+   - NAGIOSEXEC=/etc/init.d/nagios           <---- Change to your nagios exec

+   - #Your naptor path
+   - NAPTORPATH=/opt/naptor/                 <---- Change to your naptor package path

-   to make sure your nagios exec run normaly, using terminal and type:
+   To make sure your nagios exec run normaly, using terminal and type:
    /etc/init.d/nagios status

    if nagios status is started, then you can start to install. if not, start nagios daemon first.